Five-Card PLO: More Cards, More Complexity

 This effect is even more pronounced, as equities run closer in PLO5.
 As a result, it’s rare to get all the chips in preflop with a meaningful equity edge.
 That said, premium AA hands still perform well — for example, AAJJT double-suited can have around a 60/40 edge over weaker AA holdings like AA2T7 single-suited.

-Correct preflop decisions carry over to postflop play.
-With deeper stacks, the edge from good hand selection becomes even more important.
+Correct preflop decisions carry over into postflop play, too.
+With deeper stacks, the edge from good hand selection matters even more.

 Postflop Discipline Is Everything

-In No Limit Hold’em, flopping top pair is often strong enough to commit a large portion — or even all — of your stack.
-In PLO, this is already less common, as only top pairs with strong side cards can be played aggressively or withstand pressure.
+In No-Limit Hold'em, flopping top pair is often strong enough to commit a large part of your stack — sometimes all of it.
+In regular PLO, that's already far less common: only top pairs with strong side cards can be played aggressively or hold up under pressure.

-In PLO5, top pairs become even more vulnerable.
+In PLO5, top pairs are even more vulnerable.
 Most of the time, only the strongest combinations with well-connected side cards can continue when facing aggression.

-This is largely because PLO5 rewards discipline more than most formats.
-You’ll often need to fold hands that look strong but perform poorly in practice due to low equity.
+PLO5 rewards discipline more than almost any other format.
+You'll often need to fold hands that look strong but perform poorly in practice, simply because their equity is too low.

 A good example is stacking off with “the nuts.”
 For less experienced players, getting all the chips in with the best made hand may seem natural.